n3oltd/support/docs/01-engage/03-donations/07-payments/03-failed-payments/index.md

 ![Status filter GIF](./status-filter.gif)
 :::

+1. On the *Giving profile page*, filter out the payments for donations with a *failed* status.
+Click on the *donation reference number* to view a donation with the payment failed status.
+This will take you to the *donation details* page.

-2. Under the *Payments* section, the *error* or *decline* status payment made related to that particular donation will appear.
+2. Scroll down to the *Payments* section and the *error* or *decline* status payment made related to that particular donation can be seen.
 Click the payment reference number to view the payment details.

 ![Payment section](./payment-section.png)